-Virtual office hours with DFE Executive Director John Caccavale:
+Office hours with DFE Executive Director John Caccavale:

-Virtual office hours with DFE Teaching Director Emma Rasiel:
+Office hours with DFE Teaching Director Emma Rasiel:

 - See Emma’s personal website for details.

-Finance Alumni/Parent Mentor Program
+Finance Mentor Program for Sophomores

-Each year this program links 100+ sophomores with alumni in the financial markets, giving students the opportunity to speak informally with Wall Street professionals, learn about different areas of investment banking, and obtain help in preparing for the summer intern recruiting process.
+Each year this program links 100+ sophomores with alumni in the financial markets, giving students the opportunity to speak informally with finance professionals, learn about different areas of investment banking, and obtain help in preparing for the summer intern recruiting process.
 Students engage in three one-on-one conversations at minimum with their assigned mentors during the late fall and winter.
 Mentors come from a variety of roles in investment banking, sales & trading, private wealth management, and equity research.